MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 Choose how to manage updates:

-- Manage updates automatically from the cloud: Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office CDN.
+- **Manage updates automatically from the cloud:** Many organizations deploy with one tool (such as Configuration Manager), but allow updates to be automically applied from the Office CDN.
 You still control frequency and type of update--those settings are defined as part of the initial deployment--but the overall process is much less work for the administrator.

-- Manage updates with Configuration Manager:  If you deploy Office with  Configuration Manager, you can also use it to manage Office updates.
+- **Manage updates with Configuration Manager:**  If you deploy Office with  Configuration Manager, you can also use it to manage Office updates.

-- Office Deployment Tool: You can use the ODT to download update files and manage those updates, either directly with the ODT or with a third-party software deployment tool. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing updates from a local source.**
+- **Office Deployment Tool:** You can use the ODT to download update files and manage those updates, either directly with the ODT or with a third-party software deployment tool. **This option is supported, but we do not recommend it because of the complexity and netowrk impact of managing updates from a local source.**

-- Self-manage.
-All users who sef-install Office will either be automatically updated from the Office CDN or manage their updates on their own.
+- **Self-manage:** All users who sef-install Office will either be automatically updated from the Office CDN or manage their updates on their own.

 As with installation, you can use a combination of methods for different users.